What is the System?

 Parathyroid Hormone (PTH) - takes calcium from the bones to make it available in the blood

 Adrenal Cortex = ______________ area Medulla = ______________

 Epinephrine & Norepinephrine – increased heart rate, breathing rate, elevated blood pressure (fight or flight, response to stress)

-Cortisol – glucocortoid, keeps blood glucose levels stable
+Cortisol – glucocortoid, keeps blood glucose levels stable; response to ___________

 Adrenal Sex Hormones - androgens (male) and estrogens (female)